qiskit-community/qiskit-textbook/README.md

 from the directory that contains this folder.

 # Contribution Guidelines
-If you'd like to contribute to Qiskit, please take a look at our [contributors guide](CONTRIBUTING.md).
+If you'd like to contribute to Qiskit Textbook, please take a look at our [contributors guide](CONTRIBUTING.md).

 # License
 The materials and associated source code of this open-source textbook are licensed under [Apache License 2.0](http://github.com/qiskit-community/qiskit-textbook/blob/master/LICENSE.txt).